Travel

 Is the Ferry from Manila to Coron Worth it?

-If, like me, you want to avoid flying wherever possible, it’s definitely worth taking the ferry!
+If, like me, you want to avoid flying wherever possible, the ferry from Manila to Coron is definitely worth it!
 That’s even without considering the cost difference!

 The ferry from Manila to Coron is cheaper than flying, plus it includes food and a bed for the night on top of your transport costs!
 I also find unique transport like this feels like more of an adventure and allows you to meet travel friends for your onward journey!